What was the U.S. strategic military response to the Tet Offensive?

-On January 30, 1968, communist-affiliated troops from Due north Vietnam and the Viet Cong (a distinct political organization) launched what became known as the Tet Offensive against South Vietnam and its American allies.
-The Tet Offensive was one of the largest military operations of the Vietnam State of war, and became a key turning point in the conflict.
+On January 30, 1968, Due north Vietnamese and Viet Cong troops launched the Tet Offensive against Southward Vietnamese and U.s.a. targets.
+The Tet Offensive became a major turning point in the Vietnam War.

 affiliate